 Tone of voice is wide open to interpretation

 I once had a client who wanted ads with sophisticated wit.
 Sophisticated wit was written in the tone of voice box of the creative brief.
 Scripts were assessed for their sophisticated wittiness.
 Yet many of the ads that ran were based on slapstick visual humour.
+As far as the agency was concerned, there was nothing sophisticated about them, quite the opposite in fact.
 My client loved the scripts nonetheless.

 Tone of voice is in the eye of the beholder.
 No matter how tightly defined, it’s wide open to interpretation.